Jakarta Server Pages Static Analysis Tool

 <!-- Middle is omitted -->

-<!-- "Configure the directory (file) name not to be checked as a regular expression" for JSP static analysis tool.
+<!-- "Configure the directory (file) name not to be checked as a regular expression" for Jakarta Server Pages static analysis tool.

 To enable this configuration, uncomment the configuration in nablarch-tools.xml of the tools project.